 This is not to frighten you away from teaching the Word, but to encourage you to spend more time understanding it.
 Unsure how to do that?
 Here are a few steps you can take each time you prepare to teach on a passage of Scripture.

-Read the rest of this article at Whole Magazine.
+Read the rest of this article at Servants of Grace.